CakeCrusher/ACE_service/README.md

 _New bullet added to the playbook: `Before updating the status of a lead, explicitly confirm the presence and details of the individual (e.g., 'Alice') within the company's records.
 This can involve a direct search or validation step to ensure the individual is accurately associated with the company.`_

-Then I reset the local state (database) and ran the agent again with the same curl command.
+Then I reset the local state (database) of mini_bcs (NOT ACE_service) and ran the agent again with the same curl command.
 ```bash
 curl -X 'POST' \
   'http://127.0.0.1:8001/chat' \